 She busied her mind with upcoming events.
 Concentrated on her brother’s basketball game, her swim meet, and Christmas.
 Christmas was the only time of year Mama bought toys or clothes other than school uniforms, and it was less than four months away now.
 What did she want?

-Mama was “broke,” but Papa sent an envelope from Mexico last week.
-Mama’s face had lit up like the statue of St. Theresa when she had her vision of the Blessed Mother, so Izzy hoped to get her bicycle this year.
+Mama was “broke.”
+But Papa sent an envelope from Mexico last week, and Mama’s face lit up like the statue of St. Theresa when she had her vision of the Blessed Mother, so Izzy hoped to get her bicycle this year.